 Exiting the arcades to the east, Leeds City Market is visible across the road to the south.
 Dating from 1857, it is said to be the largest indoor market in Europe.

 Below the market is the oval Corn Exchange; another spectacular Broderick-designed building with another glass roof.
 It now houses shops and cafes, and rivals the arcades for shopping and eating in historical splendor.

-Continuing south-east from the city centre, there is an amazing collection of weapons and military paraphernalia in the Royal Armouries, which is also free to enter.
-The purposely built complex on the River Aire houses five storeys of history; most of it moved from the Tower of London in 1996.
-The Armouries was pivotal in waterfront restoration either side of Leeds Bridge, which dates from 1730.
+Continuing southeast from the city center, there is an amazing collection of weapons and military paraphernalia in the Royal Armouries, which is also free to enter.
+The purposely built complex on the River Aire houses five stories of history; most of it moved from the Tower of London in 1996.
+The Armouries was pivotal in water-front restoration either side of Leeds Bridge, which dates from 1730.

 Leeds Parks and Stately Homes

-The Temple Newsam estate houses an impressive stately home now open to the public; providing access to fine collections of art and evocatiRibblehead viaduct in the Yorkshire Dales.ve rooms.
-It also has a tea-room, small farm and gardens.
+The Temple Newsam Estate houses an impressive stately home now open to the public; providing access to fine collections of art and evocative rooms.
+It also has a tea-room, small farm, and gardens.
 Tropical World is a popular visitor attraction adjacent to Roundhay Park.

 Mixing city and nature; history and modernity; industry and innovation, Leeds and Yorkshire will provide an enjoyable and enthralling location for the thrilling start of the 101st Tour de France.

 The 757 airport bus is run by Yorkshire Tiger.
 Most buses in Leeds are run by First.
 If you are undertaking more than one bus trip it is usually cheaper to get a First Bus day-rider for £3.90: